sikh-sardar/sikh-sardar/README.md

 - 👋 Hi, I’m @Tarn Singh
 - 👀 I’m interested in 3D and real-world simulation
-- 🌱 I’m currently learning [ HOUDINI ]
+- 🌱 I’m currently learning VEX language which is commonly used in Houdini Software
 - ⚡ Fun fact: ...
 I love playing Games

 <!---